-CyPath® Lung is a non-invasive test that assists clinical decision-making in lung cancer patients whose computed tomography (CT) has demonstrated a suspicious finding.
-The test further stratifies the patient into two risk groups through sputum analysis.
+CyPath® Lung is a non-invasive test that assists clinical decision-making for patients whose computed tomography (CT) results in a suspicious finding.
+CyPath® Lung test results stratify the patient into one of two risk groups.

-Those deemed “likely or very likely” to have cancer may benefit from aggressive intervention.
-Those “unlikely or very unlikely” to have a malignancy may be placed back into imaging surveillance.
+Those patients deemed “likely or very likely” to have cancer may benefit from aggressive intervention.
+Those “unlikely or very unlikely” to have a malignancy may continue imaging surveillance.

 CyPath® Lung reveals the lung micro-environment by automated analysis of sputum using flow cytometry to characterize cell populations indicative of cancer in the lung.

-Patients collect sputum at home over three days using an easy-to-use collection kit.
+Patients collect sputum at home over three days with the assistance of a patient coach and using an easy-to-use collection kit.

 Physician will receive test results within 3 days after the laboratory receives the sample.

 high risk for lung cancer with nodules less than 20mm